 University Licensing Offices Top 50

 Below is a list of 50 universities ranked by how much in NIH funding they have received during the current 2019 federal fiscal year.
-We've included a link to the Visible Legacy Navigator page for the Licensing Offices and a direct links to each university's respective Office of Technology Licensing (OTL) "Available Technologies" search page to help Industry Technology Scouts find new technologies faster.
+We've included links to the Visible Legacy Navigator search pages for grants and the detail page for the respective Licensing Offices for each university (indicated by the yellow Navigator compass logo).
+We include a direct link to each university's respective Office of Technology Licensing (OTL) "Available Technologies" search page to help Industry Technology Scouts contact the respective OTLs about the new technologies faster.

 The Navigator maps include grants and papers as well as new technologies.
 You can then drill down to the Investigator Lab level to find PhDs and Post-Doctoral Research Fellows.
-Compare your experience using the OTL Search sites vs. the Visible Legacy Navigator map.
+Compare your experience using the Visible Legacy Navigator maps with the OTL Search sites.
 The links from Innovations in Navigator will lead you to the University site contact information.

 Johns Hopkins Technology Ventures